 A gas or electric fireplace is not a solid-fuel burning appliance.

-It is now prohibited to use a solid fuel-burning appliance unless it emits fewer than 2.5 grams of fine particles per hour, regardless of the fuel used.
+It is now prohibited to use a solid fuel-burning appliance unless it emits fewer than 2.5 grams of particles per hour, regardless of the fuel used.

 This emission rate must: